Muhadjiri Hakizimana

-Muhadjiri Hakizimana (born 13 August 1994) is a Rwandan professional footballer who plays for the Rwandan national team.
+Hakizimana Muhadjiri (born 13 August 1994) also known as "HD" is a Rwandan professional footballer who plays for the Rwandan national team.

 Career

 Club

 On 26 June 2022, Hakizimana joined Saudi Arabian club Al-Kholood.

 International

 He debuted internationally on 3 November 2016 for the 2017 Africa Cup of Nations qualification and scored his first goal against Ghana in a 1-1 draw.

 At the 2022 FIFA World Cup qualification, he scored two goals in each leg in two consecutive victories against Seychelles.